JiaqiongLi/JiaqiongLi.github.io/_pages/about.md

 # 🏭 Industry experience

-- **August 2018 - December 2020**, Engineer, Pan Asia Technical Automotive Center, Shanghai, China.
+- ## August 2018 - December 2020, Engineer, Pan Asia Technical Automotive Center, Shanghai, China.
   **Responsibilities**:
   1. Designed and released the parts of the brake system in multiple vehicle platforms, including the local K platform and global Epsilon II platform.
   2. Built a knowledge map of the brake system, which was a key research project in the chassis department.